 Compare that price of a hand-forged axe from another company and you’re easily looking at a $70 difference (usually more).
 Based on the price alone, it’s easy to see why so many people are interested in it.
 But is it actually worth $25?
 Or should you double or triple your hatchet budget and get something a little nicer?
 I’ll answer that and more in the sections below.

 The Cutting Edge

-As you can see by the picture above, this hatch not without blemish.
+As you can see by the picture above, this hatch is not without blemishes.
 For $25 though, you can’t expect something flawless.
-I took this picture before sharpening with a file.
+I took this picture before sharpening it with a file.
 To be completely honest, I didn’t spend a whole lot of time sharpening either.

 As for me?
 Well, I didn’t worry about it too much.
 I spent 10 – 15 minutes working on the edge with a file.
-I suppose if you’re that worried about it, you can use a Lansky Puck once you’ve finished the bulk of the work with a nice bastard file.
+I suppose if you’re that worried about it, you can use a Lansky Puck (link goes to amazon) once you’ve finished the bulk of the work with a nice bastard file.

 As you can see in the picture above, I’ve parked the vehicle on the hatchet’s handle.
 I need not say the handle is bent, that much is obvious.
 I hope this sheds some light on the overall strength of the composite material.
 Sure, you can probably break the handle if you really want to.
 The point is this; you’re probably not going to break the handle unless you’re trying to.
 Even then, it won’t be an easy task.

 After finishing the test, I backed the vehicle off the hatchet only to realize it mostly returned to its original shape.
 There is a slight bend in the handle now but it’s only noticeable upon close inspection.